 It may seem counterintuitive, but your dishwasher is way more energy- and water-efficient at washing dishes than you are, as long as you’re running a full dishwasher.
 According to one German study, dishwashers use half of the energy and a sixth of the water, not to mention less soap.
 So, don’t feel guilty about skipping the sink of sudsy water, or about not pre-rinsing before loading up the machine—you’re actually doing the environment a favor by firing up your dishwasher.

-Not only is it convenient to pay all of your bills with a click or two, it’s also environmentally friendly.
+Not only is it convenient to pay all of your bills with a click or two, it’s also an easy way to go green.
 One study found that the average U.S. household receives 19 bills and statements from credit card companies, banks, and utilities every month.
-By switching to online statements and online bill pay, each American household could save 6.6 pounds of paper per year, save 0.08 trees, and not produce 171 pounds of greenhouse gasses.
+By switching to online statements and online bill pay, each American household could save 6.6 pounds of paper per year, save 0.08 trees, and not produce 171 pounds of greenhouse gases.
 Not bad for simply clicking a few "receive online statements" boxes.

 Planting trees is obviously great for the environment, but if you’re strategic about it, it can help you reduce your energy costs and use less fossil fuel.
 According to ArborDay.org, planting large deciduous trees on the east, west, and northwest sides of your house can shade and cool your home during the warmer months, even slashing your air conditioning costs by up to 35 percent.
 To maximize your impact, choose tree species that are native to your part of the country—you’ll be cooling your home as well as providing food and habitat for pollinators, birds, and other wildlife.

 If you leave the tap running while you tend to your pearly whites, you’re wasting approximately 200 gallons of water a month.
 Just turn the tap on when you need to wet your brush or rinse, instead of letting H20 pour uselessly down the drain.
 The same goes for anyone who shaves with the water running.